arogozhnikov/python3_with_pleasure/README.md

+# We made it!

+*Update (Jan 2020)*.
+Python 2 is now officially retired.
+Thanks to everyone for making this hard transition to better code happen!

 # Migrating to Python 3 with pleasure
 ## A short guide on features of Python 3 for data scientists

-*Update (Jan 2020)*.
-Python 2 is officially retired.
-Thanks to everyone for making this hard transition to better code happen!

 Python became a mainstream language for machine learning and other scientific fields that heavily operate with data;
 it boasts various deep learning frameworks and well-established set of tools for data processing and visualization.